Skip to Main Content

 7. Reputation of the publisher or producer.

-8. Availability and accessibility of materials in the collection on the same subject.
+9. Accessibility of materials in the collection on the same subject.

-9. Clarity, accuracy, and logic of presentation.
+10. Clarity, accuracy, and logic of presentation.

-10.Suitability of format for library use.
+11.Suitability of format for library use.

 An item need not meet all criteria to be added to the collection, nor will an item meeting any of these criteria automatically be added to the collection.
 Some titles may be judged primarily in terms of artistic merit, scholarship, information content, or value as human documents.
 Others are chosen chiefly on the basis of significant customer demand.

-All materials are evaluated with regard to racism, sexism, ageism, and other stereotypes.
+All materials are evaluated with regard to racism, sexism, ageism, and other biases.
 Ordinarily, materials containing objectionable words, illustrations, or phrases are not suited to a collection for children but may be accepted if the overall quality is of high merit.

-Electronic Resources
+1. Electronic Resources

-For the purpose of this policy, the term electronic resources includes, but is not limited to, subscription databases, Internet websites and downloadable and streaming media such as e-books, e-audiobooks, e-video and e-music.
+For the purpose of this policy, the term “electronic resources” includes, but is not limited to, subscription databases; Internet websites; and downloadable and streaming media, such as e-books, e-audiobooks, e-video and e-music.

 Access to an electronic resource is not the same as ownership of a physical item.
 The Library cannot control the content of the databases to which it subscribes or that of the web sites to which it links, whether directly or indirectly.
 Since the Internet is constantly changing, access to these sites and databases is provided by the Library with the understanding that their content or format may have changed after selection, and thus may no longer conform to the Library’s selection criteria.
 The Library will review such sites and databases on a regular basis to assess their continued value to library customers.

-Intellectual Freedom
+2. Intellectual Freedom

 The Library will attempt to select materials that represent a range of viewpoints and will do its best to exercise impartiality in selection decisions.
 The collection will represent as many sides of controversial issues as budget, space, and availability of materials will allow.
 Selection will be based on criteria given throughout this policy.
-The race, religion, nationality, gender identity/sexual orientation or political views of an author, the frankness or coarseness of language, the controversial content of an item or the endorsement or approval of an individual or group in the community will not automatically cause an item to be included or excluded.
+The race, religion, nationality, gender identity/sexual orientation or political views of an author, the frankness or coarseness of language, the controversial content of an item, or the endorsement or approval of an individual or group in the community will not automatically cause an item to be included or excluded.
 Materials are evaluated as a whole and not on the basis of a particular passage or illustration.

 The Library recognizes that some items are controversial and that any given title may offend some library customers.
 Thus, some customers may seek out a particular title while others may quite legitimately find this same title inappropriate for themselves.
 The same principle applies in the selection of materials which are read, viewed, or listened to by minors.
 The Library does not have the right or responsibility to serve in loco parentis.
 Responsibility for the reading, viewing, or listening of minors rests with the parents or legal guardians.
 Selection of adult or teen materials will not be inhibited by the possibility that materials may inadvertently come into the possession of children.